underlay/underworld/prov-schemas/README.md

-# Provenance Schema Examples
+## provenance schema examples

-Example schemas in 'collection templates'.
+Example schemas are organised into 'collection templates', here in labelled folders.
 These examples explore 2 possible collection templates for a recipe-scraping scenario.

-In both templates, each collection is composed of a set of named graphs, which form the basis for assertions.
+Each collection is composed of a set of named graphs, which form the basis for assertions.
 The data-schema `data.toml` describes the how the contents of each graph is structured; the meta-schema `meta.toml` describes the structure of the provenance metadata associated with each graph.

-## `individual_recipes/`
+### collection `individual_recipes/`
-Folder

 This scenario is a collection template where each named graph represents a single recipe.
 In this instance, the meta-schema captures information about the author and source of the recipe, while the data-schema captures details such as name and ingredients.

-## `same_recipe/`
+### collection `same_recipe/`

 This scenario is for named graphs consisting of multiple versions of the same recipe, for example, 3 different versions of Okonomiyaki.
 In this instance, the meta-schema describes *how* each of these graphs was generated, while the source and authorship information is stored in the data-schema.

-## merging collections
+### merging collections

 *correct this bit if you disagree*